Category: Where Do I Enter....In The Tax Program

 Beginning in January 2011, the IRS started sending notice (CP01A) to taxpayers who had previously contacted them and have since been validated by the IRS as being a victim of identity theft.
 The new notice will provide the taxpayer with a 6-digit identity protection PIN (IP PIN), valid for the filing of their current year federal tax return only.
 Including the IP PIN on the taxpayer's current year federal tax return will avoid delays in processing of the return by distinguishing the taxpayer from a possible identity thief.
 In the event the taxpayer loses or misplaces the CP01A notice, they will not be able to obtain a new IP PIN for the current tax year.
 A new CP01A notice will be issued each subsequent year in January for the new filing season as long as the taxpayer's tax account remains at risk for identity theft.

-To enter an IP PIN in the taxpayer's return, from the Main Menu of the Tax Return (Form 1040) select:
+To enter an Identity Protection PIN in the tax return, from the Main Menu of the Tax Return (Form 1040) select:

 - Personal Information